 - Informational videos (News, latest trends in your industry, etc.)

-- How-tos (How to calculate interest rate, how to relieve back pain, or How to [use your product])
+- How-tos (How to calculate interest rate, how to relieve back pain, or How to )

-- Tutorials (Proper way to protect your teeth an gums)
+- Tutorials (Proper way to protect your teeth and gums)

 - Reviews (Best pressure washer 2019, Clarins Double Serum review, etc.)